 - Peter Ha, Class of 2023

 Catholic Fellowships in Church Leadership gives students an opportunity to learn Church ministry from the ground up.
-Under the guidance of a staff member, work 10 hours a week in a specific area of leadership.
-Applications are open in the spring and students accepted into the program are given a $2,000 stipend for their work during the year.
-Please see application and recommendation forms, below.
+Under the guidance of a staff member, a student will serve and study 10 hours a week in a specific area of leadership.
+Students accepted into the program are given a $2,000 stipend for their work during the year.
+Applications for the 2026-2027 academic year will be available in late spring 2026.
+If you have questions, please contact Sister Belinda at 847.328.4648 or email her here.

 Participating in the Catholic Fellows program led me to encounter God in new ways.
 The program not only increased my understanding of church leadership, but also showed me how to invite God deeper into my work.
 Through both my time with the broader Sheil community and the one-on-one time spent with my mentor, Sr. Belinda, I repeatedly saw God's grace in action.
 I'm excited to take the lessons from my time as a fellow into my next parish community!